FAMILY DIGITAL WELLNESS GUIDE

 Bump – Typically used on social media comment feeds which sort comments from newest to oldest, a user may type this to move a comment or question up to the top of the list.

 Brand/Branding – How something or someone identifies and chooses to represent themselves to the world.
 For an individual person, this can mean the type of content they share online or behaviors they engage in so that other people understand their values.
-For a business, this can mean the kinds of advertisements they create with the intention of attracting a certain type of customer.
+For a business, this can mean the kinds of messages they create with the intention of attracting a certain type of customer.

 C